neondatabase/website/content/docs/guides/wundergraph.md

 8. Commit your changes and trigger a new deployment without a CI/CD pipeline or devops team
 9. See your new operations available in real time with real-time metrics

 With WunderGraph, you easily turned your Neon database into an API and exposed it via JSON-RPC.
 You can now have a 100% serverless stack built on the edge in minutes.

 If you had trouble with any of the steps outlined above, refer to the video guide below.

-## Full video guide
+## Video guide

 [![Wundergraph video guide](/docs/guides/wundergraph_video_thumbnail_2.jpg)](https://www.youtube.com/watch?v=JqOADpG5q-s)